Data 4 Good Case Competition

 The 2023 Purdue University SAS Optimization Challenge Competition is for all undergraduate and graduate students across the university.
 This analytics immersion experience provides an opportunity to receive high-quality training in prescriptive analytics using SAS software.
 Students will learn to formulate and solve common optimization problems using SAS software for 2-3 days, then are challenged to form teams of 3-4 students to solve a challenging case problem.
 Teams may be composed of all undergraduate, graduate, or a combination of both undergraduate and graduate students.

-To register your team for this event and to review detailed information, please visit Choose Competition - Pitch (purdue.edu)
+To register for this event please visit Login - Pitch (purdue.edu)

 Jointly-sponsored by School of Business Master's Programs, the Krenicki Center for Business Analytics & Machine Learning, #Microsoft, #SILInternational, and #INFORMS, the largest professional analytics organization in the world.
 This elite analytics competition challenges undergraduate and graduate students all across the country to compete for $25,000 in prize money!